Financial-Times/ft-origami/docs/build-service.md

 	  - Required at version 1.9 by cookiewarn-module

 	ft-base-js:
-	  - Required at version 2.7.4 in <querystring>
+	  - Required at version 2.7.4 in MASTER-BUNDLE
 	  - Required at version ~3.2 by nav-module
 	  - Required at version 4.* by signinstatus-module

+Note that some dependencies are required by the explicit module list sent to the build server (referred to above as MASTER-BUNDLE) while others are dependencies of those modules.

 Dependency conflicts must be resolved by either the product developer requesting a different version of the modules that contain the conflicting dependencies, or by the component developer updating the components to allow a broader range of versions of the dependency.